jqhoogland/rationalia-starter/LW/Concepts/Bias.md

 - [Seen vs. Unseen Biases](http://www.overcomingbias.com/2006/12/seen_vs_unseen_.html) by [[Robin Hanson]]
 - [Knowing About Biases Can Hurt People](http://lesswrong.com/lw/he/knowing_about_biases_can_hurt_people/) by [[Eliezer Yudkowsky]] \- Knowing about common biases doesn't help you obtain truth if you only use this knowledge to attack beliefs you don't like.

-## Blog posts about known cognitive biases
+## Blog Posts About Known Cognitive Biases

 - [Scope Insensitivity](http://lesswrong.com/lw/hw/scope_insensitivity/) \- The human brain can't represent large quantities: an environmental measure that will save 200,000 birds doesn't conjure anywhere near a hundred times the emotional impact and willingness-to-pay of a measure that would save 2,000 birds.
 - [Correspondence Bias](http://lesswrong.com/lw/hz/correspondence_bias/), also known as the fundamental attribution error, refers to the tendency to attribute the behavior of others to intrinsic dispositions, while excusing one's own behavior as the result of circumstance.